Gedanken Experiments of Entanglement in Particle Physics: Interactions, Operators and Bell Inequalities in Flavor Space: Flavor as a Fundamental 2-Level System in Particle Physics

+In addition to $\hat F_{ID}$ and $\hat F_W$, corresponding to $\hat S_z$ and $\hat S_{2\theta_c}$ respectively, we also need an operator corresponding to a third direction in flavor space such as $\hat S_x$.
+Such an operator in flavor space would correspond to a flavor changing interaction.
 While flavor changing neutral currents~(FCNCs) are forbidden at tree-level in the SM, they are present at the loop level mediated by the charged weak interactions and are responsible for phenomena such as meson-anti-meson mixing.
-Here we will focus on the Kaon system.
+Here we will focus on the kaon system.